apache/celeborn/docs/quota_management.md

 User can set `celeborn.quota.identity.provider` to choose a identity provider, now we support two type provider:
   - `org.apache.celeborn.common.identity.HadoopBasedIdentityProvider`: username will be obtained by `UserGroupInformation.getUserName()`, tenant id will be default.
   - `org.apache.celeborn.common.identity.DefaultIdentityProvider`: username and tenant id are default values or user-specific values setting by `celeborn.quota.identity.user-specific.tenant` and `celeborn.quota.identity.user-specific.userName`.
-Celeborn use `org.apache.celeborn.common.identity.DefaultIdentityProvider` as default.
+Celeborn uses `org.apache.celeborn.common.identity.DefaultIdentityProvider` as default.
-Also, the Celeborn user can implement their own specified identify provider inheriting interface `org.apache.celeborn.common.identity.IdentityProvider` by yourself.
+Also, the Celeborn users can implement their own specified identify provider inheriting interface `org.apache.celeborn.common.identity.IdentityProvider` by yourself.

 ## QuotaManager
-The Celeborn will initialize a QuotaManager in the master side.
+Celeborn will initialize a QuotaManager in the master side.
 Currently, QuotaManager supports three level configuration:
   - Tenant User Level: When the tenant user level quota config is null or empty, fallback to the tenant level quota config.
 When the tenant level config is null or empty, fallback to the system level config again.
   - Tenant Level: When the tenant level config is null or empty, fallback to the system level config.
   - System Level: When the system level config is also null or empty, fallback to default value `Long.MAX_VALUE`.

-QuotaManager use dynamic [config service](#) to store quota settings mentioned in [Quota](#Quota), QuotaManger also support two types of store backend configured by parameter `celeborn.dynamicConfig.store.backend`:
+QuotaManager uses dynamic [config service](#) to store quota settings mentioned in [Quota](#Quota), QuotaManger also support two types of store backend configured by parameter `celeborn.dynamicConfig.store.backend`:
   - FS: [FileSystem Store Backend](#FileSystem Store Backend)
   - DB: [DataBase Store Backend](#DataBase Store Backend)